 I am a huge fan of both Route 66 and hiking, so when I heard about this unique hike on Route 66, I knew I had to get out there and do it.
 Located literally in the middle of nowhere, near the small town of Amboy, sits this massive volcano known as the Amboy Crater.
 You can hike all the way to the top of the crater and get vast views of the surrounding landscape.
 If this sounds like something you would be interested in, then read on for all the information.

 - No shade

 - Lots of uneven footing

-After that proceed about 2 miles down the road to the turnoff for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets
+After that proceed about 2 miles down the road to the turnoff for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets.

-A good place to check out before the trail is the overlook that is on the left side of the parking lot.
+An excellent place to check out before the trail is the overlook that is on the left side of the parking lot.
 This area provides a great view of the crater and volcanic fields, and it is a good point of reference when you are up at the top of the crater.

 The uphill is steep and uneven, but the first part is relatively short.
 When you get to the top of this, you will be inside the crater and can pick any of the four trails to get out the top.

 We proceeded up the left trail, which was very steep but quick and got out on the rim.
 The view from here is awe-inspiring.
 It is so massive and vast as there is nothing around you for miles.

 From here, you can elect to walk back if you want, or you can walk along the rim of the crater (about .3 miles) as we did.

 The right side of the crater is the most unusual as it overlooks the sea of lava rock from the eruption thousands of years ago.
 It is crazy how far it goes and would have been amazing to see back when it was active.
 Here are some of my favorite pictures: